abrunhosa16/Advanced_Database/README.md

 • Advanced Database APIs: Implementing efficient database operations through C and Python interfaces
 • Interactive Visualizations: Using Python and Matplotlib to display puzzles and solutions

-The project implements a complete solution for:
-1. Storing and managing tetromino pieces and puzzle boards using spatial data types
-2. Solving puzzles through deductive reasoning using YAP-PostgreSQL integration
-3. Visualizing both puzzles and their solutions in an interactive manner

-Key Features:
-• Spatial Operations: Translation, rotation, and difference operations for tetromino manipulation
-• Puzzle Solving: Backtracking algorithm implementation in Prolog
-• Interactive Visualization: Real-time display of puzzles and solutions
-• Database Integration: Efficient storage and retrieval of spatial data

 Part 1 - Database Structure:
 The project implements a spatial database using PostgreSQL with PostGIS extension, consisting of three main tables: